DTGlov/CoffeeShop/README.md

 # CoffeeShop
 Fullstack coffee shop built with the MERN stack.
-Includes customer registration and authentication, admin page to add products and edit products.
+Includes customer registration and authentication,Redux to manage the state of cart items and admin page to add/edit and delete products.